Posted by Julia Daniels | For Families, For Men, For Women, How to

 1. Gratitude helps you connect with others.

-When you reach out to say thank you in a meaningful way, connecting with others becomes natural.
-And now, more than ever, we’re craving this human connection.
-Our pandemic masks have been hiding our smiles and sometimes our civility.
+When you reach out to say thank you, connecting with others becomes natural.
+Now, more than ever, we’re craving this human connection.

 Consider giving an old-fashioned hand-written thank you note, too.
-Even the act of writing a physical thank-you note breaks mental isolation and the self-focus of a porn habit.
-Plus, as a side note, too much screen time simply is mentally unhealthy both for kids and adults, Porn use just adds to the screen overload, overstimulating and taxing your brain.
+Even the act of writing a physical thank-you note breaks isolation and the self-focus of a porn habit.

 2. Gratitude rewires your brain to be healthier and happier.